Message from the President/Superintendent & Keynote Speaker

 Greetings to all Faculty and Staff!

 Welcome back to a new semester.
-It’s my pleasure to invite you to join me at the Spring 2014 Professional Development Activity day on Thursday, February 13.
+It’s my pleasure to invite you to join me at the Fall 2015 Professional Development Activity day on Friday, August 14.

-Each of you, through your daily efforts, are part of facilitating our students' success.
-The Professional Development Committee and SRJC presenters have developed a program designed to respond to your diverse interests and needs in your professional growth.
+Each of you, through your daily efforts, are an important part of supporting our students' success.
+The Professional Development Committee and SRJC presenters have developed a program of over 50 workshops on a range of topics to choose from with the goal to offer content that will inspire and advance each individuals unique professional growth.

 I look forward to seeing you on PDA day!